 Engaging the individual gets them to talk about their concerns and issues directly related to their alcohol addiction to establish a relationship built on trust, which can offer improved treatment outcomes.

-The focusing stage marrows the conversation with the patterns and habits the individual would like to change.
+The focusing stage marries the conversation with the patterns and habits the individual would like to change.
 This helps determine a plan based on the discussion for the rest of the process.

 Planning involves equipping the individual with a practical set of steps that can be used to enact change in their lives in a personalized way to get the most from their treatment.